fusioncharts/dev_centre_docs/getting-started/react-native/working-with-events-using-react-native.md

 4. Add the `render()` function to call the events which will be triggered when the mouse pointer is rolled over a data plot.

+5. Add `style` to the container of the chart.

 The HTML template(`fusioncharts.html`) of the above sample is:

 <div class="code-wrapper">